synw/goinfer/docsite/public/doc/index.md

 ## Local usage with a gui

-Generate a config file, providing the absolute path to your model's directory, where the .bin ggml models are stored:
+Generate a config file, providing the absolute path to your model's directory, where the .bin gguf models are stored:

 ```bash
 ./goinfer -localconf /absolute/path/to/my/models/directory